Knoblauchpilze/pge-app/README.md

 }
 ```

-Both the tiles and pixels viewport are important and define respectively how much of the world will be visible and how zoomed-in the initial setup will be.
+Both the tiles and pixels viewports are important and define respectively how much of the world will be visible and how zoomed-in the initial setup will be.

 In case the user wants to access more log messages or reduce the severity of logs produced by the app, it is easy to adjust the `raw.setLevel` call to not use `Debug` but another level.